bytesumo/LSTM-Experiments/README.md

 I moved on to the rnn library as I got very muddled trying to figure out how to train my own lstm.

-This code still not managing to learn properly.
-I'm getting an issues with a nil gradient error.
+This code still not managing to learn properly I don't think,
-I'm still working on this - if anyone figures out the bug, let me know

 Current experiment design:

-a. stream in csv timeseries data (don't read it all in at once, my files bigger than ram)
+a. stream in csv timeseries data, don't read it all in at once. (future files maybe bigger than ram)

-b. feed this data into the example lstm. every rho steps, build a table of tensors and feed it to learning...
+b. feed this data into the FastLSTM lib.
+Every batchsize steps, build a table of tensors and feed it to learning...

 d. do some training - to make it simple, train on the first x rows of the timeseries, then guess the remainder

-e. print the predictions, alongside the actual to get a sense of whether it worked
+e. print the predictions, alongside the actual to get a minimal sense of whether it worked

 to run: